jacderida/devbox/README.md

 ### Guidelines

 Here are set of general development guidelines, for my own reference:
-* Any new roles should be developed on a branch and be tested fairly comprehensively before being merged in, to ensure the master branch is always runnable to provision a new or existing machine.
+* Any new roles should be developed on a branch and tested using the guidelines below, before being merged to master; this ensures the master branch is always runnable for provisioning a new or existing machine.
 * Make good use of the `ansible_distribution` variable in the `when` condition to ensure the repository will remain cross platform.
 * If this variable isn't being used, the role should be truly cross platform.

 Before merging a branch back into master, ideally the following tests would be performed:
-* Perform a full `vagrant up` to make sure everything works OK when provisioning from scratch
+* Perform a full `vagrant up` to make sure everything works OK when provisioning from scratch.
-* Perform a `vagrant provision` to make sure everything works OK when the box has already had at least one provision
+* Perform a `vagrant provision` to make sure everything works OK when the box has already had at least one provision.
+* Perform a full `vagrant up` with the new role not applied, then apply it and run a `vagrant provision` and make sure everything runs ok.
-* Do both tests on the Ubuntu box as well as the default Debian box (the Ubuntu box doesn't exist yet, so this only applies in the future)
+* Do both tests on the Ubuntu box as well as the default Debian box (the Ubuntu box doesn't exist yet, so this only applies in the future).

 ## Provision a Bare Metal Environment